COMBASE/cloud-api-v3-js-client/docs/PointsOfSaleApi.md

 <a name="addPointOfSaleReceipts"></a>
 # **addPointOfSaleReceipts**
-> [AddOrUpdateResult] addPointOfSaleReceipts(accountId, pointOfSaleIdOrNumber, couplingId, opts)
+> [AddOrUpdateResult] addPointOfSaleReceipts(koronaAccountId, pointOfSaleIdOrNumber, couplingId, opts)

 adds a batch of point of sale-related receipts